Rufus For Real

 • Add tomatoes, basil, oregano, thyme, rosemary, stirring to combine.
 Add water, parmesan rind, bay leaves.

 • Bring mixture to low boil.
-Reduce heat and simmer, uncovered, on low for 1-2 hours.
+Reduce heat and simmer, uncovered, on low for at least 30 minutes and up to an hour.

 • Stir in the heavy cream.